 A hiking shoe's traction is a key consideration from a safety perspective.
 If your feet are constantly slipping out from under you on the trail you could end up on your rear, or worse.
 There are several components that go into creating traction: the shape, size and depth of the lugs, and the stickiness of the rubber.
 You might think that all Vibram rubbers are created equal, but in fact there are many formulations even within one company's products that vary the tackiness of the sole.
 You can have the biggest and most aggressive tread, but if you make it with a harder rubber it might not do you much good on a smooth granite slab.
 Below you'll see our evaluation of the different test models' traction.

 Lugs are like snowflakes - no two are alike.
 Aggressive and pronounced lugs, like on the Oboz Sawtooth (left) provide better traction on rough trails than smaller ones, like on the Ahnu Sugarpine (right).

 We considered the traction of each pair going up and down steep and loose trails, and also tested them on rocky slabs.
 Good traction on dirt is usually achieved through deep lugs that can dig into the ground with each step.
 Having "multi-directional" lugs (ones that look like zigzags or arrow tips) will also help your soles grip in a variety of directions.
 You might notice that the lugs are angled in one direction on the forefoot and the other direction on the heel.
 That takes into consideration that you need more grip on the forefoot when hiking up steep trails, and more on the heel when coming back down them.
-We really liked the traction on the Oboz Sawtooth Low BDry
+We liked the traction on the Oboz Sawtooth Low BDry

 .
 The lugs are wide and grippy, and worked equally well on dirt and rock.